MahmoudKamal01/OS-project-1/ZIP/README.md

 The text file that must be provided for the pc ("file.txt") contains the first line provided above.
 The tool objective is to update or create a file called (file.z) which is a compressed file contains the second line.

+note: put file.z in same folder with the wzip.c code source file
 ## Testing:
 In order to test the file we should open the folder terminal.
 Then, we write `gcc -o wzip wzip.c -Wall -Werror`